evazlimen/cholla-cosmo/docs/source/building_music_ics.rst

 Convert the MUSIC ICs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On frontier I made a python3 virtual environment.
-After sourcing the choll frontier build setup file, this is the python3:
+On ``frontier`` I made a python3 virtual environment.
+After sourcing the Cholla frontier build setup file, this is the python3:

 ``/opt/cray/pe/python/3.9.13.1/bin/python3``